 Geeta became a trustee in January 2018.
 A doctor by training, Geeta is also the founder and medical director of Create Fertility; a senior consultant gynaecologist and lead consultant for reproductive medicine at St George’s Hospital, London.

 She is a member of the Tiffany Circle, a society of women leaders who support the British Red Cross.
-Geeta is also the London vice president for the British Red Cross and sits on the board of trustees for the London Emergencies Trust.
 Geeta has also previously served as a senior governor of primary and secondary state schools in south London.
 She has been involved in charities promoting education, women’s health, equality and social mobility for over a decade.

-Keith has spent most of his career in the police service.
-As chief superintendent, he taught strategic management at the Police Staff College and chaired a United Nations conference in Mozambique, giving the keynote speech on policing elections after the civil war.
+In terms of his professional expertise, he spent most of his career in the police service.
+As chief superintendent, he taught strategic management at the Police Staff College and chaired a United Nations conference in Mozambique.

 After retiring, Keith ran a hotel, became East Knoyle parish council’s parish clerk, and managed its community shop.
-He was independent chairman of Wiltshire Council Standards Committee, and chairman of trustees for a classical music festival.
+He previously served as the independent chair of Wiltshire Council Standards Committee, and as chair of trustees for a classical music festival.

-Paul started his career in industrial engineering then gained extensive experience in human resource management in the UK and internationally.
+Paul started his career in industrial engineering.
+He then gained extensive experience in human resource management in the UK and internationally.
 For 14 years he worked with a Hong Kong non-profit organisation, and was most recently director of personnel at the Elizabeth Finn Trust.